Who is eligible to enter?

 How do I submit my entry?

-Entrants first complete an electronic entry form.
+All entrants must complete an electronic entry form.
 There is a different form for each category.
 Forms are located at the bottom of the How to Enter page — click on the category of your choice to enter the form.
 No materials should be shipped except books entered into the Rachel Carson Environment Book category.
 Exception: If you're unable to supply your stories electronically, you can ship hard copies.
 See instructions here: Preparation Rules

 These are firm deadlines: if you click submit after 4/1/16 11:59 p.m. your local time, or ship after 4/1/16 your entry will not be accepted and your money will not be reimbursed.
 Be sure to leave yourself enough time!
 (If your entry is submitted late because of site malfunction, email the awards director, Chris Bruggers, or call her at (502) 641-1844.)